 Nancy is from upstate New York and now lives with her husband and two daughters in Oakland, California.

 Nancy is a sought-after presenter and emcee at conferences and reading series.
-Past engagements include National Charity League, Mom2.0 Summit, Watermark Conference for Women, and Literary Death Match (as judge and participant.)
+Past engagements include Mom2.0 Summit, Watermark Conference for Women, and MOCA+SF Salon Series.
 She combines an engaging, funny delivery with deep knowledge of subject matter, and an ability to shape her talks to support your organization’s goals.
 An overnight pivot to virtual book clubs and events in March 2020 has made Nancy adept at captivating virtual audiences to ensure they stay engaged throughout her talks, and come away feeling inspired.

-Want Nancy to speak at your conference, event, workplace seminar, or retreat?
+Want Nancy to speak at your virtual or IRL conference, event, workplace seminar, or retreat?
 Email email@example.com for more detailed information on speaking topics, fees, and schedule.